aguevara22/RMHD-NN/README.md

 ![2D shock test](2dsck.png)

+Crucially the network architecture, scheduler and learning rate are kept precisely as in the cylinder test.
+We have chosen to use the same network rather than optimizing the hyperparameters to illustrate the versatility of the PINN.

 ## Optional: Residual Network

 Once the model has finished training we can evaluate the domain residual at random points.
 We model a new density of samples according to such residual.
 For instance in the 1D shocktube we will obtain: